strongqa/howitzer/GETTING_STARTED.md

 Logging
 -------

-*Howitzer* allows logging to the text file, HTML and output to the console.
+*Howitzer* allows logging to HTML and output to the console.

 ### BUILT-IN logging ###